 - 1. It is advisable that each organisation, on a yearly basis, draws up clearly defined aims and objectives of its overall running. - 2.
 Within each organisation, a clearly defined line of accountability should be in place whereby all leaders/helpers report to the appointed leader in charge.
 The leader reports to the Elders with whom ultimate responsibility lies.
 It is advisable that the Elders provide support, pastoral oversight, and a yearly appraisal for all the work among children and young people. - 3.
 At any given meeting, leaders/helpers must be informed of the specific programme, and be clear about one another's responsibilities. - 4.
 Acquaint the team with useful advice on getting to know children i.e. trying to get to know the names of the children as quickly as possible; talking to the children about themselves, what they like, what they do during the rest of the week; talking to the children about yourself.
 They will be interested in all sorts of things. - 5.
-Parents should be supplied with the name and telephone number of the leader in charge of the organisation and what the organisation provides. - 6.
+Parents should be supplied with the name and contact details of the leader in charge of the organisation and what the organisation provides. - 6.
 Each organisation leader/helper must be fully acquainted with the Safeguarding Policy and referral procedure. - 7.
 Each leader/helper must be acquainted with and be in full support of the discipline procedure for that organisation. - 8.
 At the conclusion of the session/ evening, i.e. weekly meeting or at the end of June, there should be an evaluation of the programme, when leaders/helpers can share information about issues and any difficulties which may have arisen. - 9.
 Every organisation should aim to have a trained first aider.
 This is particularly important where high risk activities are involved.
 Leaders/helpers should have upto-date contact numbers for parents/guardians.
 A trained first aider will have completed a recognised first aid course delivered by St John's Ambulance, Red Cross, Order of Malta or other recognised organisations. - 10.
-A consent form should be completed by parents at the beginning of each year.
-The original forms will be stored by the Safeguarding Committee and a coloured copy will be returned to the leader of each organisation indicated.
-In turn, these copies will be destroyed at the start of the following year, once updated forms have been requested and received.
+A consent form should be completed by parents at the beginning of each year or when their child or young person joins the organisation.
+The consent forms will be stored electronically on ChurchSuite.
 Special consent forms should be completed for trips/special activities.
-The organisation leader should hold completed special consent forms until after the event and then pass them to the Safeguarding Committee for long-term storage.
+The organisation leader must have access to completed special consent forms until after the event.